-I’ll just come right out and say it, I think we under-appreciate and undervalue the people around us.
-We know we love them and care about them deeply but how often do we tell them they we are thankful for them?
+I’ll just come right out and say it, I think we under-appreciate and undervalue the people around us these days.
+We know we love them and care about them deeply but how often do we take the time to tell them that we are thankful for them?

-Today I’m going to share with you a new idea I had this year that I hope will become a family tradition.
-The Thankful Jar.
+Today I’m going to share with you a new idea I had this year that I hope will become a family tradition each Thanksgiving for years to come – The Thankful Jar.

-This is not just a jar to write what you are thankful about, but it’s to write TO someone you are thankful for and why.
-Here’s how it works.
+The Thankful Jar is not just a jar to write what you are thankful for, but it’s a way to honor and show appreciation to all the people you are thankful for.
+A chance to write TO someone that you are thankful for and to tell them why.

-As you gather around the Thanksgiving table, give each family member and friend the same number of pieces of paper as their are people in the room.
-Aka, if there are 6 people at your meal, each person gets 5 pieces of paper.
-(If you want to, you can go ahead and write the names of all of the people there on the pieces of paper ahead of time.)
+As you gather around the Thanksgiving table, give each family member and friend a few pieces of paper.
+Everyone should get one piece of paper for as many people as there are in the room.
+So, for example, if there are 6 people at your meal, each person should get 5 pieces of paper.
+(If you want to, you can go ahead and write the names of all of the people that are there on the pieces of paper for them ahead of time.)

-Take 10-15 minutes and have each person write one thing they are thankful for about each person on the pieces of paper.
-(We know you are thankful for Mom, but what specifically are you thankful for that she does?)
+At some point in your Thanksgiving dinner (maybe after dinner, before dessert, while your food settles?) take 10-15 minutes to have each person write one thing they are thankful for about each person around the table.
+Ask your guests to be specific, we all know you are thankful for Mom, but what specifically are you thankful for that she does?

-After everyone has finished all of their thankful notes, put them in a jar.
-(Those that wrote the notes don’t need to sign their names to the “thankfuls” that they wrote unless you really want them too!)
+Once everyone has finished all of their notes of gratitude, fold them and place them in the jar.
+(Remind your guests that they don’t have to sign their names to the thankful notes that they wrote unless they really want to.)